tc39/proposal-decorators/TAXONOMY.md

 Semantics: Define this property on the instance

-Note: This  ould use `value:` instead of `initializer:`, but the May 2016 class evaluation order proposal seemed to imply that decorators should be able to manipulate this thunk, so it's left as an initializer here.
+Note: This could use `value:` instead of `initializer:`, but the May 2016 class evaluation order proposal seemed to imply that decorators should be able to manipulate this thunk, so it's left as an initializer here.

 #### Public object literal accessor